Mizoram: Post-independence

 On 15 August 1947, India celebrated its Independence Day, but in the Lushai Hills District, no Indian flags were hoisted.
-This was due to strong opposition from rival factions of the Mizo Union (MU), which resisted recognising Mizoram’s accession to the Indian Union.
+This was due to strong opposition from rival factions of the Mizo Union (MU), which resisted recognising Mizoram's accession to the Indian Union.

 Later, the Mizo Union (MU) and United Mizo Freedom Organisation (UMFO) emerged as political rivals, with the UMFO losing support after Mizoram joined India.
-The MU opposed chieftainship, while Superintendent L.L.
-Peters supported the chiefs, leading to a civil disobedience movement in 1948.
-Protests intensified, with the Mizo Union demanding Peters' removal, resulting in mass arrests and crackdowns until Assam’s government mediated and replaced Peters in 1949 with Satyen Barkataki.
-Barkataki would be the first Indian superintendent of the district and would establish the Aizawl-Lungleh road via voluntary labour which would be covered widely in Indian newspapers.
+The MU opposed chieftainship, while Superintendent Leonard Lamb Peters supported the chiefs, leading to a civil disobedience movement in 1948.
+Protests intensified, with the Mizo Union demanding Peters' removal, resulting in mass arrests and crackdowns until Assam's government mediated and replaced Peters in 1949 with Satyen Barkataki.
+Barkataki would be the first Indian superintendent of the district and would establish the Aizawl-Lungleh road via voluntary labour, which would be widely covered in Indian newspapers.

 The Lushai Hills District gained autonomy in 1951, and by 1954, the institution of chieftainship was abolished, ending the chiefs' customary rights in exchange for compensation.
 On the same year, the district was renamed as the Mizo District.
-The 1959 Mautam famine devastated the region, killing over a hundred people, which led to the formation of the Mizo National Famine Front, later evolving into the Mizo National Front (MNF), which spearheaded Mizoram’s separatist movement.
+The 1959 Mautam famine devastated the region, killing over a hundred people, which led to the formation of the Mizo National Famine Front, later evolving into the Mizo National Front (MNF), which spearheaded Mizoram's separatist movement.